-6.1 The only recorded cursus within the study area is within the Walton Basin (fig. 8) at Hindwell (PRN 33109; SO 2471 6063), which was identified as a cropmark from aerial reconnaissance.
+The cursus at Hindwell was identified as a cropmark from aerial reconnaissance (Fig. 11).
 The existing plot shows the presumed cursus to be defined by roughly parallel narrow ditches c.
 70m apart at either end, but narrowing to 60m apart in the middle, and extending for a distance of c.
 465m.
 The cursus passes close to the Four Stones stone circle (PRN 1072), which lies some 20m to the north, with two substantial barrows close by.
-Some 20m from the north-eastern end as currently traceable, lies the Hindwell palisaded enclosure (PRN 19376) (Gibson 1999a).
+Some 20m from the north-eastern end, as currently traceable, lies the Hindwell palisaded enclosure (PRN 19376) (Gibson 1999a, 8).

-Fig. 8 Distribution of Cursus monuments in North Radnorshire
+Fig. 9 Distribution of Cursus monuments in Radnorshire